Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==
 = WIP =
 - Customer's first and last name collection feature added.
+- Now tax amount can be seen from transaction details in stripe admin dashboard.

 = 2.0.87.1t1 WIP =
 - Added a new action hook 'asp_stripe_process_ipn_error' to allow custom handling of IPN error.